oasis-tcs/openc2-oc2ls/oc2ls.md

 **Usage Requirements:**

 * A producer MUST include a request_id in a request message if it expects a response to that request.
 Absence of a request_id signals consumers that no response is expected.
-* The request_id of a request message SHOULD be a Version 4 UUID as specified in RFC 4122 section 4.4.
+* The request_id of a request message SHOULD be a Version 4 UUID as specified in RFC 4122, Section 4.4.
 * A consumer MUST copy the request_id from a request message into each response to that request.

 ## 3.3 Content